Parliamentary.ai

 Government Spending

-The bill does not directly specify government spending.
-The costs will likely fall on social landlords, potentially affecting their budgets and potentially requiring increased rent or reduced spending elsewhere.
-No specific figures are provided within the bill text.
+The bill doesn't directly specify government spending.
+The cost will likely be indirect, potentially involving increased administrative burdens for social landlords and enforcement costs for regulatory bodies.
+No specific figures are provided in the bill text.

 Groups Affected

-• Tenants in High-Rise Social Housing (England & Wales): Will benefit from increased electrical safety and a formal complaints procedure to address their concerns.
+• Tenants in High-Rise Social Housing: They benefit from improved electrical safety and a formal mechanism for raising concerns.

-• Electrical Contractors: May see increased demand for EICR inspections and repair work.
+• Electrical Contractors: They may experience increased demand for EICR services.

 Full Text